archerImagine/6.00SC/Lec_21/ReadMe.md

 * Adjacency List
     - For every node, we have have list all the edges starting from that node.
 The use of one of these two, depends on the application.

+The code to Implement graph is shown in Lecture 22.

 ## Reference ##
 ### Links ###